 All students who enter Trumpington Community College complete baseline testing.
 This information is used alongside methods of data-tracking to identify students who may require additional support.
 A robust system of teacher-led referral also operates.
-Intervention sessions are provided to target specific development needs and the progress of each student is monitored closely.
-Students who do not make progress despite interventions are placed on the SEN register and further interventions may be offered using an Assess-Plan-Do-Review model and using the Graduated Approach (SEND Code of Practice 2015).
+When need is identified via testing and referral, teachers will seek to make adaptations within their delivery of the curriculum to support learning.
+When this becomes further individualised as a pupil is deemed to have needs that can only be met by measures which are ‘additional to’ or ‘different from’ their peers, that student is placed, sometimes temporarily, on the school’s SEND Register.
+Preferably via co-production with the pupil the family and teachers, the SENDCo will produce a Personalised Educational Need Plan (called a PEN Portrait) for the pupil.
+Intervention sessions are provided to target specific developmental needs and the progress of each student is monitored closely and further interventions may be offered using an Assess-Plan-Do-Review model and using the Graduated Approach (SEND Code of Practice 2015).
 The SEN register is reviewed on an ongoing basis to ensure that students are moved through the SEN stages of the Code of Practice in an accurate and timely manner.
-Throughout this process the SEND Department uses pre-and post-baseline where possible testing to measure the effectiveness of these interventions.
-As a Level 7 qualified Exams Access Arrangements Assessor, Dr Fiona Ross also streamlines such testing when appropriate with Exams Access Arrangements testing.
+Throughout this process the SEND Department uses quantitative and qualitative pre-and post-baseline where possible testing to measure the effectiveness of these interventions.

 Support from Teaching Assistants:

 Classroom teachers and Teaching Assistants ensure that support is effective and builds upon learning in lessons.
-Teaching Assistants often work with small groups of students to develop specific skills and regularly make use of multi-sensory teaching to pre and post teach basic skills and concepts, that will lead the student to make progress in mainstream lessons.
-Our Teaching Assistants also offer subject-specific support, playing upon their degree-level area of expertise.
-They participate in regular Continuing Professional Development such as EAL development via the Bell Foundation or via the Higher Level Teaching Assistant Apprenticeship offered by United Learning.
+Teaching Assistants often work with small groups of students to develop specific skills and regularly make use of multi-sensory teaching to pre and post teach basic skills and concepts, that are intended to enable the student to make progress in mainstream lessons.
+Our Teaching Assistants also offer subject-specific support, playing upon their degree-level areas of expertise.
+They participate in regular Continuing Professional Development such as SLCN training via the Local Authority, in-house CPD around Autism Spectrum Condition or via the Higher Level Teaching Assistant Apprenticeship offered by United Learning.

 If you have further concerns about your child, then please contact us as follows: